 Truth be told, I think the mattress is beautiful.
 It is red and very fancifully embroidered in pink, lavender and silver.
 I do not mind waking up to the art nouveau busyness of it.
 Most of the time I make the bed the same day I wash the sheets but sometimes I do not.
 Sleeping on a bare mattress is not a habit but it happens and I always feel guilty.
 Just a tiny twinge of guilt regarding the lesser sin of sloth.
 It is a gram of guilt on the scales of my life.
 (Disclaimer: I will not discuss the metric tons of guilt of my life here so do not be disappointed.)

 Everyday there are small things that get added to the dark side of that scale, like cussing around people who do not cuss.
 Using politically incorrect words as terms of endearment to my children... and the dogs, and the horses.
-The darkest, most vile PIC words are reserved for the machinery that fails when I am trying to get work accomplished.* Well, that's a lie.
-I do not believe I have EVER regretted cussing - even when I got my mouth washed out with soap.
+The darkest, most vile PIC words are reserved for the machinery that fails when I am trying to get work accomplished.* I do not believe I have EVER regretted cussing - even when I got my mouth washed out with soap.
 Cussing is the rhythm guitar of language.
-It is not essential but it is necessary.
+It is essential.

 I allowed my young son to keep a one hundred dollar bill he found on the street but I never made the effort to return the money.
 That one bothers me enough that I need to make amends for it but have not decided how to go about it.
 Maybe drop a hundred dollar bill on the same street?
 I should have taught my son by example but he was so excited that he found it.
 (Who wouldn't be?!)
 It was next to an older man's foot and my little son said, "Excuse me, sir, but is that your money?"
 My daughter was there.
 She said the guy would have lied and claimed it if my son had been alone.
 After a brief visible internal conflict, the guy admitted it was not his money.
 I could have turned it in to the police or advertised in the local paper but I simply let my son have the money.